Skip to main content

 A Delaware limited liability company (LLC) is formed when you file the Certificate of Formation with the Delaware Division of Corporations.
 It costs $110 whether you file online or by mail.

 To start your LLC, you’ll first need to choose a name and appoint a registered agent.
-Practically, there’s a bit more to do.
+There’s a bit more to do, however.
 Here’s how to get your Delaware LLC up and running.

 1. Name Your LLC